johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 In order to accomplish this, we'll need to integrate some sort of authorization and authentication system into our application.
 Additionally, we'll want to give users the option to sign up for the site if they haven't already.
 It's important to understand that although authorization and authentication sound similar, they have very different meanings:

 - _authorization_ is the set of rules put in place that determine what a user can do within the application based on his or her credentials (i.e. an admin often has more functionality at her fingertips than a normal user)
-- _authentication_ is the act of identifying and verifying users (i.e. username / password verfication, etc)
+- _authentication_ is the act of identifying and verifying users (i.e. username / password verification, etc)

 Normally, this requires worrying about securing and encrypting passwords, but luckily we're going to use a very common JavaScript library named [Passport.js](http://passportjs.org/).
 As an extension of this library, we're going to focus on a feature known as [OAuth](https://en.wikipedia.org/wiki/OAuth).